Find out what currency pairs are, how they work and how you can use them to build wealth.

 Enjoy competitive fees, fast trade execution and tight spreads.

-Special offer: Receive up to USD$1000 of trading credit.
+Refer a friend offer: Receive up to USD$1000 of trading credit when you refer your friends.
 Visit site for eligibility criteria.
 T&Cs apply.

 What is a currency pair?